atkinkev/kevinatkins.dev/content/about-me.md

 ## Hi, I'm Kevin!

 I'm a full stack software developer with extensive experience designing accounting solutions for local governments and utilities.
 I have over six years of professional development experience and a lifelong love for tinkering and learning about tech.
+Passionate about writing testable, quality code and building scalable web apps.

 ## Hobbies and Interests

 Outside of my work life, I enjoy exploring Michigan's Upper Peninsula and cooking delicious healthy food for my family.
 I'm an avid mountain biker and skier and love to experience what every season has to offer.
+I also love a great cup of coffee:coffee:.